s-glass/reading-notes/201/class3.md

 [https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul)

-**1** When should you use an unordered list in your HTML document?
+**1. When should you use an unordered list in your HTML document?**

 The <ul> element is used when grouping items that don't have a numerical ording and the order has no meaning.

-**2** How do you change the bullet style of unordered list items?
+**2. How do you change the bullet style of unordered list items?**

 You can display an unordered list as a bullet of circles, squares, or dots.
 The bullet style isn't defined in the HTML part of the page, but in the CSS `list-style-type` property.
 If no CSS `list-style-type` property applies to the element, the bullet type is selected based on the nesting level of the list.

 The <type> attribute sets the bullet style for the list, with the values defined as `circle` `disc` and `square.`

-**3** When should you use an ordered list vs an unorder list in your HTML document?
+**3. When should you use an ordered list vs an unorder list in your HTML document?**

 Ordered lists should be used when the order of items in the list is meaningful.

-**4** Describe two ways you can change the numbers on list items provided by an ordered list?
+**4. Describe two ways you can change the numbers on list items provided by an ordered list?**

-1.Add the boolean attribute `reversed` to the `<ol>` attribute: items will be numbered in reverse order, from high to low.
+ - Add the boolean attribute `reversed` to the `<ol>` attribute: items will be numbered in reverse order, from high to low.

-2.Add the attribute `type` to the `<ol>` attribute: `i` displays lowercase Roman Numerals, `1` displays numbers (default), `a` displays lowercase letters, etc.
+ - Add the attribute `type` to the `<ol>` attribute: `i` displays lowercase Roman Numerals, `1` displays numbers (default), `a` displays lowercase letters, etc.

 ---------------------------------------------------